Top 10 Words to Avoid on a Resume

 Show the employer how you’re highly qualified for the position.
 Do you have skill sets or qualifications that prove that you’ll be a good fit for the role?
 Use descriptive language to quantify your biggest achievements.
 The employer will know if you’re highly qualified for the position based on how you describe your past achievements.

-Unless you’ve created a way to cure world hunger or are superhero, your resume will be just fine sans the word dynamic.
+Unless you’ve created a way to cure world hunger or are a superhero, your resume will be just fine sans the word dynamic.